Aa-Mathelete/Knowledge/_posts/2024-08-03-StudySites.md

 ## Writing/Reading/Language Arts
 {% include more.html content="[Quizlet](https://quizlet.com/latest)." %}

-Quizlet is amazing to use in academics for memorizing terms in a short period of time.
+Quizlet is *amazing* to use in academics for memorizing terms in a short period of time.
+Honestly, this website has saved me in numeros subject including math(formulas), science, launguages, and more!

 {% include more.html content="[Cliffnotes](https://www.cliffsnotes.com/study-guides)." %}